-Across Europe, the Nazis found countless willing helpers who collaborated or were complicit in their crimes.
-What motives and pressures led so many individuals to abandon their fellow human beings?
+Ordinary people played a key role in helping Hitler and the Nazis carry out their crimes.
+What led so many individuals to abandon their fellow human beings?
 Why did others make the choice to help?

 From 1933 to 1945, Nazi Germany carried out a campaign to “cleanse” German society of people viewed as biological threats to the nation’s “health.”
 Enlisting the help of the medical community, the Nazis developed racial health policies that began with the mass sterilization of “genetically diseased” persons and ended with the near annihilation of European Jewry.